WHYME31/Solar-Panel-Inspection-using-MobileNetV3-Architecture-/README.md

 # Conclusion and Result

-The model performs well with highest recorded accuracy of 97.15% and an average accuracy of 94.31% in predicting the status of the Solar Panel in a frame of the input MP4 video file.
+The model performs well with a highest recorded accuracy of 97.15% and an average accuracy of 94.31% in predicting the status of the Solar Panel in a frame of the input MP4 video file, labeling the frames of the video in the output into the six specified classes.